Navedshk/Handwritten-Digit-Recognition-Training-and-Evaluating-a-Neural-Network-numpy-no-TF-Keras-/README.md

    test_prediction(0, W1, b1, W2, b2)
    ```

-## Example

-An example usage of the provided functions can be seen in the code snippets included in the project.
-Adjust the parameters and indices as needed for different results.

-## Contributing

-Feel free to contribute to this project by submitting pull requests or issues.
-Improvements, bug fixes, and additional features are welcome!

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email].
+For any questions or inquiries, please contact Naved Shaikh at Navedshaikh77920@gmail.com.

 ---